joedefen/crostini-kde-setup/README.md

 	* Sometimes the Linux container cannot be restarted; see [Moderators, can we get a pin on Error 51 and other Linux won't start situations?(Reddit)](https://www.reddit.com/r/Crostini/comments/ljdbck/moderators_can_we_get_a_pin_on_error_51_and_other/).
 So,
 		* You may be able to set a flag (chrome://flags/#crostini-reset-lxd-db) to get it working.
 		* If not repairable, you may not be able to recover your data.
-		* The last restort fix is to remove Linux and (1) then renable it and do the setup or (2) restore from backup [Restore your Linux files](https://support.google.com/chromebook/answer/9592813?hl=en)
+		* The last resort fix is to remove Linux and (1) then renable it and do the setup or (2) restore from backup [Restore your Linux files](https://support.google.com/chromebook/answer/9592813?hl=en)
 	* Protect yourself by doing regular backups (to an SD card if short on internal disk space) if you store anything of importance or difficult to re-create within your container.
 It is best practice to store documents in your Chromebook's "My Files" (or even better, "Google Drive", not in your containter home directory.
 But, if backup is prudent, see [Back up & restore your Linux files and apps](https://support.google.com/chromebook/answer/9592813?hl=en)
 * **You can vary UI settings.** The script establishes the Breeze Icon Theme.
 After setup, from **Terminal** you can run `qt5ct` to vary some user interface settings.
 * **Change Terminal Settings.** If you wish to customize the terminal (e.g., change colors), then type CTRL-SHIFT-P in the Terminal window to get the Settings popup window.